Mimecast Input

 • This input requires credentials from a Mimecast API application.
 Please refer to the official Mimecast documentation for setting up an API application.

-Log Type Permissions
+Log Type API Permissions

 Archive Message View Logs Archive, View Logs, Read